 If you find your dough is too wet to shape and play you have 2 good options.
 1- chill the dough before playing, but note that it will soften as it warms up in your kid's hands or 2- add more flour.

 I often opt for the second one, and if by chance I add too much flour and the dough becomes shaggy, adding a tablespoon of water at a time helps bring it back together.

 Another important thing to note is that this recipe for playdough is not meant to be eaten in dough form.
-There is raw egg.
+There is raw egg and uncooked flour.